mainmatter/100-exercises-to-learn-rust/book/src/08_futures/01_async_fn.md

 The entrypoint of your executable, the `main` function, must be a synchronous function.
 That's where you're supposed to set up and launch your chosen async runtime.

-Most runtimes provides a macro to make this easier.
+Most runtimes provide a macro to make this easier.
 For `tokio`, it's `tokio::main`:

 ```rust
 #[tokio::main]